Descriptions for Australian resident and Living in Australia.

 Most temporary protection type visa holders cannot be paid their payments outside Australia for any reason.

-If you hold a visa subclass 785 or 790 (when available), you may be paid outside Australia if you have an approved reason.
+If you hold a visa subclass 785 or 790, you may be paid outside Australia if you have an approved reason.
 Read more about payments while outside Australia.

 Partner provisional and interdependency visas

 - subclass 826 - Interdependency (provisional)

 - subclass 310 - Interdependency (provisional)